 The Purpose Challenge

-Now we are launching an innovative and inspiring new campaign, the Purpose Challenge, which draws upon decades of research to help high school seniors reflect on and refine their sense of purpose.
+In 2017, we launched an innovative and inspiring campaign, the Purpose Challenge, drawing upon decades of research to help high school seniors reflect on and refine their sense of purpose.

-The Challenge provides resources to help teens convey their sense of purpose through their college admissions essay—which they can enter into a Purpose Challenge contest to win a $25,000 college scholarship!
+The Challenge provided resources to help teens convey their sense of purpose through their college admissions essay—which they could then enter into a Purpose Challenge contest to win college scholarships!

 About the Purpose Challenge